 In these harsh economic times, stretching your food budget is a must.
 Every penny counts and preppers know it all too well.
 We can live with older clothes, we can drive an older car, but we must have food.
 Water and food are a must for whatever scenario the future throws at us.
 Without a good stockpiled pantry, our chances of survival are slim.

-Some preppers consider they have to struggle twice as much compared to their average neighbor, since besides the daily cost of living they have to also stretch their budget for additional supplies.
+Some preppers consider they have to struggle twice as much compared to their average neighbor since besides the daily cost of living they have to also stretch their budget for additional supplies.
 There are some tips to make your life easier and help you save some money.

 If you follow the pre-season sales you can get some really good clothes from the thrift store.
-Some thrift stores even have good kitchen utensils and sturdy baking pans, and it will be a shame not to take advantage of these offers.
+Some thrift stores even have good kitchen utensils and sturdy baking pans.
+It will be a shame not to take advantage of these offers.
 If you spend less on clothes and other household items you can move a bit more money into your food budget.

-I’ve wrote in a previous article about what a survival pantry should contain and about how I try to add additional items to it, every time I go shopping for groceries and supplies.
+I’ve written in a previous article about what a survival pantry should contain and about how I try to add additional items to it, every time I go shopping for groceries and supplies.
 The reality is that without some well-established rules, you can end up spending much more than your designed budget.

 Here are some basic tips you should keep in mind for a healthy food budget: